barsilver/boto3_scripts/README.md

-# Redshift Serverless Snapshot Scheduler Tool
+# Lambda Function for Scheduled Snapshot and Cross-Region Copy in Redshift Serverless

 ## Overview